KitYan20/CS410_a2/README.md

 You will see all the resultant samples plotted by tapplot be redirected to it's corresponding output file

 ### Testing TAPPET
-To test out the TAPPET program, you can run this command to compile the tappet executable and shared library
+To test out the TAPPET program, you can run this command to compile the tappet executable and it's shared library to access all the functions needed for tappet.c to use for multi-threading

 ```bash
 make TAPPET